-Signatories.
-Those entities signing the Code and agreeing to comply with the Code, including the International Olympic Committee, International Federations, International Paralympic Committee, National Olympic Committees, National Paralympic Committees, Major Event Organizations, National Anti-Doping Organizations, and WADA.
+Signatories: Those entities signing the Code and agreeing to comply with the Code; including the International Olympic Committee, International Federations, International Paralympic Committee, National Olympic Committees, National Paralympic Committees, Major Event Organizations, National Anti-Doping Organizations, and WADA. as provided in Article 23 of the Code.

 Specified Substances.
-As defined in Article 4.2.2.
+As defined in: See Article 4.2.2.